Google One: Storage

-The storage managed by Google One is used by Gmail, Google Drive, and Google Photos.
-Price varies in different regions.
+Gmail, Google Drive, and Google Photos use storage managed by Google One.
+Prices vary by region.
 Storage purchases renew automatically at the end of the subscription period.
 Users can upgrade their storage plan at any time.

 Storage can be shared with up to 5 additional family members, with each person getting the default 15 GB.
 Files count towards the free default storage before counting towards shared storage.
 Many items do not take up any extra space: shared files or files in "Shared with me" only use up the owner's quota.
 Google Pixel phones up to the Pixel 5 allow users to back up an unlimited number of videos and photos that don't count towards the quota.

-When Google Photos was announced in 2015 free unlimited photo storage was promised.
-On June 1, 2021, Google removed unlimited storage from the "High quality" (renamed "Storage saver") and "Express quality" settings in Google Photos and Google Docs Editors file formats (except for Google Sites) stored in Google Drive.
-Users have a storage quota, although photos, videos and Docs Editors files uploaded before June 1 were not affected.
+When Google Photos was announced in 2015, free unlimited photo storage was promised.
+On June 1, 2021, Google removed unlimited storage from the "High quality" (renamed "Storage saver") and "Express quality" settings in Google Photos and Google Docs Editors (except Google Sites), for file formats stored in Google Drive.
+Users have a storage quota, though photos, videos, and Docs Editor files uploaded before June 1 were not affected.